-2. Check the system for leaks again.
-Inspect all fittings and hose ends for any signs of leakage; repair as necessary.
+2. Check the system for leaks.
+Inspect all fittings and hose ends for any signs of leakage.
+Use several dry paper towels and wrap them around and squeeze each fitting, valve and pipe connection.
+The paper towels will get wet even if there is a very small leak.
+Immediately repair any leaks to eliminate the need for adding water.
 If a screw-type clamp has been used, it may be possible to stop a very slow leak at a hose clamp by tightening the clamp after the system has warmed up and the poly becomes more pliable.
 It might also be necessary to install a second hose clamp with the screw positioned on the opposite side.